OrchardCMS/OrchardCore/src/docs/reference/modules/Sms/README.md

         var message = new SmsMessage
         {
             To = "17023451234",
-            Message = "It's easy to send an SMS message using Orcahred!", };
+            Message = "It's easy to send an SMS message using Orchard!", };

         var result = await _smsService.SendAsync(message);